berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 Now let’s make sure it spawns from the correct location.
 Select the ship in the hierarchy and create a new GameObject.
 You can do this by right clicking on the ship and creating a new empty object.
 This way, it will be a child of the ship.
 Name it something like Laser Spawner.

 You can move the laser spawner to the position from which you want the laser to shoot.
-Since I want it to shoot from the tip of the ship, I’ll move it to the tip, like so: (select the 2nd option in the Scene view toolbar to move GameObjects around)
+Since I want it to shoot from the tip of the ship, I’ll move it to the tip, like so: (select the option under the hand, in the Scene view toolbar to move GameObjects around)

 ![](images/image2.png)

-**Now add the PlayerShoot script to the laser spawner.
+**Currently, there is no game object specified in the Laser Prefab field of the Player Shoot script, lets change that!
+Add the PlayerShoot script to the laser spawner.
 Set a reference of the laser to the script by dragging your new laser prefab into the Laser Prefab field.**

 ![](images/image3.png)